 2 hours max

 During the procedure your consultant will make an incision in one of three places: the armpit, the nipple, or under the natural fold of the breast (where an underwired bra would sit).
 It is important to discuss this with your surgeon as this will result in some scarring.
-You can read more about the benefits and disadvantages of each incision site here.

 The implant will either be placed either above or below the pectoral muscle.
 Placing the implant under the muscle (submuscular) is known to reduce the risk of capsular contracture and make it easier to image your breast during a mammogram.
 A subglandular placement (under the breast glands but on top of the muscle) can mean a shorter recovery time.
 Where your implant is placed will depend on your own anatomy, the surgeon’s judgement and your preference.
 This decision will be fully explored during consultation.